jamespooley/archived-jamespooley.github.io/_drafts/nls-selfstart.md

 #### Gompertz Curve

 The Gompertz occasionally shows up in MMM analyses, where it sometimes goes by the name of "double exponential" curve.
+MMM modelers like this curve becuase it allows you to get both "breakthrough" and "saturation" points.

 There are a variety of parameterizations of this function (e.g., see [here](https://en.wikipedia.org/wiki/Gompertz_function) and [here](https://mathworld.wolfram.com/GompertzCurve.html)), with the parameterization I've typically seen used by media professionals being: